Sim43/PettingZoo-Ludo/README.md

 **PettingZoo-Ludo** is a turn-based multi-agent version of **Ludo** built on the PettingZoo AEC API and Gymnasium.
 It supports 2–4 players in either single or fixed 2v2 teams.

+**Features**: Dice banking (agents explicitly choose which die to use), three-sixes penalty, extra turns from finishing/capturing/rolling 6, and dense reward shaping.
+See `train/README.md` for training examples.

 ![Ludo demo](assets/demo.gif)

 ---